FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 = Patching
 For platform DS, patching is necessary.
 For other platforms, it is optional.
 Copy all files of "build" and "src" directory to the source directory and overwrite original files before building the library.
+The directory "include" is not required to be copied currently.
+It should be identical to the corresponding file in recently versions of FreeType, except for some comments.
 See "Additional source replacement" and "Custom configuration" sections above.

 = DS